nextstrain/nextstrain.org/static-site/content/docs/01-getting-started/04-local-installation.md

 ---
 ### Install auspice using npm

-You'll need to have an installation of nodejs to install auspice.
+You'll need to have an installation of Node.js to install auspice.
 This can be done via conda as simply as `conda create -yn auspice nodejs=10`, or by using [nvm](https://github.com/nvm-sh/nvm) or by [installing manually](https://nodesource.com/blog/installing-node-js-tutorial-using-nvm-on-mac-os-x-and-ubuntu/).
 Once this is done (check via `node --version`), then:

 ```